openstack-archive/openstack-health/doc/source/index.rst

-.. stackviz documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
+.. openstack-health documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to stackviz's documentation!
+Welcome to openstack-health's documentation!
 ========================================================

 Contents: